 Pat the chicken breasts dry with paper towels.
 Cut each breast in half diagonally into 2 thinner cutlets.
 Alternately, place the chicken breasts between two sheets of plastic wrap and pound to an even thickeness.

 In a shallow bowl combine the flour, salt, pepper and garlic powder.
 Set aside.

 Add 2 tablespoons butter and 1 tablespoon olive oil to a large skillet.
 Heat over medium until the butter is melted.
 Dredge 3 chicken cutlets in the flour mixture, coating both sides, shaking off the excess flour.
 Add the coated chicken to the skillet and cook until well browned, about 5 minutes.
 Turn and cook another 3-5 minutes.
 Remove the cooked chicken to a plate and cover to keep warm.
 Repeat until all chicken is browned.

 Add remaining 2 tablespoons butter to the pan and heat until melted.
-Add the sliced mushrooms and cook, undistrubed, until the mushrooms are well browned on one side.
-Stir and turn the mushrooms and continue cooking until the moisture is released and evaporated, and the mushrooms are all well browned.
+Add the sliced mushrooms and cook, undistrubed, until the mushrooms are very dark on one side.
+Stir and turn the mushrooms and continue cooking until the moisture is released and then evaporated, and the mushrooms are all well browned.